science-digital/sd-integration-tool-template/README.md

 As discussed in the [Local Testing Section](#local-testing) we have the option of running the service either inside or outside the container.
-The steps and the process for testing the service inside or outside the container remain the same with the only change being how you invoke the service intially.
+The steps and the process for testing the service inside or outside the container remain the same with the only change being how you invoke the service initially.
 It is suggested that you run through this section 2 times, once trying out the "outside the container methodology" and then repeating with the "inside the container".
 Make sure to kill the service from the first methodology you try (and verify its not running) before you try the other methodology so there is no confusion on how you are running the service.